 In January 2012, The Lawyer featured one of Jeremy's cases, Christine Davies v AIB Group (UK), in their Top 20 cases for 2012.
 The article highlights significant and high-profile litigation which is set to define the legal landscape.

-Jeremy has been recommended as a leading silk by Chambers UK in the areas of commercial chancery, professional negligence and banking & finance and by Legal 500 in the areas of commercial litigation, professional negligence and property litigation.
+Jeremy has been recommended as a leading silk by Chambers UK in the areas of commercial chancery, professional negligence and banking & finance and by Legal 500 in the areas of commercial litigation and professional negligence.
+Without doubt, Jeremy's expertise contributed to 11 SB being ranked as a leading set for professional negligence in Legal 500 2013.
 A selection of the most recent quotes and rankings:

 Jeremy Cousins QC is an "outstanding" practitioner on commercial matters, and is particularly good on cases with a fiduciary duties element to them.
 He recently acted in Stanleybet International Betting v Steinberg & others, a claim surrounding guarantee liability construction.
-(Commercial Chancery – Chambers UK 2013 and Chambers Global 2013)
+(Chancery: commercial – Chambers UK 2013 and Chambers Global 2013)

 The "very impressive" Jeremy Cousins QC joins from Selborne Chambers, a move which has given added vigour to the set.
 His is a broad-based, classic commercial chancery practice, which has lately seen him take on a number of high-stakes banking and finance cases.
-(Commercial Chancery - Chambers UK 2012)
+(Chancery: commercial - Chambers UK 2012)